description and outline.

-The release of the Sixth Edition of the PMBOK® Guide and the new Agile Practice Guide reinforces the importance for all project managers to add some agile tools to their project management toolbelt.
+The Sixth Edition of the PMBOK® Guide and the accompanying Agile Practice Guide reinforces the importance for all project managers to add some agile tools to their project management toolbelt.

-This 1-day course will change the way you look at agile project management and teach agile behaviors, practices and techniques which can be used regardless of industry or project delivery approach.
+This one day day course will change the way you look at agile project management and teach agile behaviors, practices and techniques which can be used regardless of industry or project delivery approach.

 Who Should Attend